fabianbs96/pool_allocator/README.md

 mem::SubtypeAllocatorDriver<> driver;

 // Reuse the same driver for allocating different types
-// Note, that this takes linear time in the number of different types used with th driver in the worst case
+// Note, that this takes linear time in the number of different types used with the driver in the worst case
 // for both allocation and deallocation. auto shared_T = std::allocate_shared<T>(mem::SubtypeAllocator<T>(&Driver), ...)
 auto shared_U = std::allocate_shared<U>(mem::SubtypeAllocator<U>(&Driver), ...)